-(i) They do not necessarily ever get a thorough market coverage because they are responding to actual jobs for the most part;
+(i) They do not necessarily ever get a thorough market coverage because they are responding to actual jobs for the most part.

-The Database Lover looks for actual openings and puts his or her candidate's into competition for those openings.
-This method is not based on research or identifying "market trends" like the Market Penetrator's methodsAccordingly, the Database Lover may miss many potential openings for their candidates. (ii) They may not take on candidates where they do not have actual openings; and,
+The Database Lover looks for actual openings and puts his/her candidates into competition for those openings.
+This method is not based on research or identifying market trends like the Market Penetrators' methods.
+Accordingly, the Database Lover may miss many potential openings for his/her candidates.

+(ii) They may not take on candidates where they do not have actual openings.

-Because they are almost exclusively dependent on a database, the Database Lover may fail to place many candidates whose skills and experience make them extremely marketable if the recruiter does not have actual openings to submit the candidate to.
+Because he/she is almost exclusively dependent on a database, the Database Lover may fail to place many candidates whose skills and experience make them extremely marketable if the recruiter does not have actual openings to submit these candidates to.